3. What if I fail to appear for the exam?

 Computer-based exams will be offered at more than 250 testing centers across the United States administered by Prometric, CFP Board’s test service provider.
 Computer-based testing centers are not the same as the locations used for paper-based testing sites – such as universities or hotels.
 CBT test site locations can be viewed at Prometric.com.

 7. Will I need a CFP Board account?

 Yes.
 Your current CFP Board username and password will work.
 New registrants will be prompted to establish a new account, which will serve as an online personal account page for exam registration, scheduling, and more.

 During the Exam

 1. Do I need to be experienced or proficient with computers?

-No. The CBT format is very user friendly.
-Prior to testing, candidates can access an online tutorial to become familiar with the CBT format and practice with sample questions.
+No. The computer-based testing format is very user friendly.
+Prior to testing, candidates can access an online tutorial to become familiar with the computer-based testing format and practice with sample questions.

 2. What kinds of questions will be used on the computer-based CFP® exam?

 The content and format of the questions on the computer-based CFP® exam are comparable to those used for the paper-based CFP® exam.
 The exam questions are multiple-choice, with four answer choices and a single-best answer.
 There are stand-alone multiple-choice questions as well as sets of exam questions associated with short scenarios or more lengthy case histories.

 3. How much time do I get to complete the computer-based exam?